14 Day Marketing Challenge

 Assignment

 Log in to your LinkedIn account.
 How does it look?
 Up to date, or not so much.
 To move your B2B. growth along, make at least 2 changes to your profile, then search for and connect with 5 new people who fit your target audience niche.
 To find them, search by keyword (manager), then People, then Location (if you’re local).
-Click to connect and include a short message like “Hey Cheri!
-I see we have some friends in common and I’d like to connect with you to learn more about marketing. – Thanks, Cheri” Then, once the connect, you can begin to correspond with them via email or add them to your email marketing platform if desired.
+Click to connect and include a short message like “Hey Tim!
+I see we have some friends in common and I’d like to connect with you to learn more about marketing. – Thanks, Cheri” Then, once they connect, you can begin to correspond with them via messages or add them to your email marketing platform if desired.
 I do this with a second message to new connections like, “Hey, thanks for connecting!
-We’re getting ready to launch on online newsletter; can I sign you up?
+We’re getting ready to launch an online newsletter; can I sign you up?
 I promise you can unsubscribe if you don’t like the content.”

 Materials